Up to 8

 If you spend the night at Ollantaytambo before the trek, we wil pick you up there.

-In general, if you have regular exercise and spend a couple of days in Cusco, or in the Sacred Valley for acclimatization to the altitude, you may be fine.
+In general, if you exercise regularly and spend a couple of days in Cusco, or in the Sacred Valley for acclimatization to the altitude, you may be fine.

 The recommended medicine for altitude sickness is WATER, COCA TEA and OXYGEN IF NEEDED; our guides are trained to treat you for Altitude Sickness.
 See our detailed information about Altitude Sickness under FAQS.

 If you’re happy with the services provided, a tip – though not compulsory – is appropriate.
 While it may not be customary to you, it’s of great significance for the people who will take care of you during the trek.
-It inspires excellent service and is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.
-Of course, you are free to tip more or less as you feel, depending on your perception of the quality and the length of your trip.
+It inspires excellent service and is an entrenched feature of the tourism industry across many Incatrailhikeperu destinations.
+Of course, you are free to tip what you feel is appropriate, depending on your perception of the quality and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.